Weak convergence analysis in the particle limit of the McKean--Vlasov equations using stochastic flows of particle systems: Introduction

-In \cref{sec:strong-analysis}, we prove the existence and uniqueness of strong solutions to \cref{eq:Z-MV} by first bounding moments and strong errors of \cref{eq:X-sys} as functions of the particle system \(\P\).
-We then prove that the conditional expectation of particles in~\cref{eq:X-sys} converges to a limit satisfying the McKean--Vlasov equation~\cref{eq:Z-MV}.
-We also establish the standard strong convergence rates in this section.

-In \cref{sec:weak-conv}, we derive the rate of weak convergence.
-The principal steps to achieve this result use the Kolmogorov backward equation to represent the weak error and the stochastic flows and the dual functions to bound the weights in the resulting dual weighted residual representation.
+In \cref{sec:weak-conv}, we present a new method to show the rate of weak convergence.
+The principal steps involve using the Kolmogorov backward equation to represent the weak error and the stochastic flows and the dual functions to bound the weights in the resulting dual weighted residual representation.
 Using the Kolmogorov backward equation to estimate the weak error in SDEs goes back to the ideas of Talay and Tubaro \cite{TaTub90}, who estimated the time discretization error for uniform deterministic time-steps.
-Later, the works \cite{BALLY199535,BallyTa96}, extended the analysis to approximations with non-smooth observables and the probability density of the solution at a given time.
+The works \cite{BALLY199535,BallyTa96}, extended the analysis to approximations with non-smooth observables and the probability density of the solution at a given time.
 Kloeden and Platen \cite{kloden:numsde} generalized the analysis in \cite{TaTub90} to weak approximations of a higher order.
 Later, in a series of works inspired by \cite{TaTub90}, the authors developed methods based on stochastic flows and dual functions to bound the weights in the resulting dual-weighted residual representation.
-This approach provided the analysis for the weak approximation of SDEs using nonuniform, possibly stochastic, time-steps, see \cite{szepessy2001adaptive,moon2005convergence,mordecki2008adaptive,bayer2010adaptive}.
-Furthermore, the same analysis line extended into the adaptive Multilevel Monte Carlo realm, \cite{hoel2014implementation,hoel2016construction}.
-The closest inspiration for deriving the weak convergence rate goes back to the use of the mentioned techniques in the context of multiscale approximation.
-Those works derived macroscopic SDEs continuum models by choosing their drift and diffusion functions to minimize the weak error in the given macroscopic observables when compared with a given base model.
-Particularly, \cite{katsoulakis:limparticle} employed master equations with long-range interaction potentials as a base model as the stochastic Ising model with Glauber dynamics, whereas \cite{Schwerin10} determined the stochastic phase-field models from atomistic formulations by coarse-graining molecular dynamics to model the dendritic growth of a crystal in an under-cooled melt.
-Systems of coupled SDEs, with increasing size could be useful for approximating a non-Markovian behavior.
-For example, the recent work \cite{bayer2020weak} investigated weak convergence rates for a rough stochastic volatility model emerging in mathematical finance, namely, the rough Bergomi model.
-As in this study, the analysis in \cite{bayer2020weak} also employed a dual-weighted representation of the weak error, yielding an error expansion that characterizes the weak convergence rate.
+This approach provided the analysis for the weak approximation of SDEs using non-uniform, possibly stochastic, time-steps, see \cite{szepessy2001adaptive,moon2005convergence,mordecki2008adaptive,bayer2010adaptive}.
+Furthermore, the same analysis line was also used for adaptive Multilevel Monte Carlo, \cite{hoel2014implementation,hoel2016construction}.